 Shooters that want to qualify for the regional finale must include 1 of their top 3 scores from a PRS Regional Finale Qualifier match.

 Regional Directors in conjunction with their MDs will identify a select number of matches throughout the year to be sanctioned as PRS Regional Finale Qualifier matches.
 They will be spread across the region with objective consideration to locations and frequency.
 Shooters may shoot as many of these matches as they like to improve their score.
 There will be no changes to how many or where the other 2 scores come from.
-The qualifier rule will apply to the following divisions: Elite, Club, Tactical, MIL/LE, Production, Lady, Junior and Senior.
+The qualifier rule will apply to the following divisions: Open, Tactical, Production, Gas, Lady, Junior, Mil/Le and Senior.

 This requires the top shooters to retain at least one match score from a more equal field promoting competitive excellence that the PRS outlines in its mission statement and goals.
 Shooters who choose not to participate in PRS Regional Qualifier can still compete for year-end standings but will not be invited to the Finale.
 The Regional Finale will be weighted 60/40.
 (200 points - 40% of the overall score)

-The PRS has three Bolt Gun Divisions – Open, Tactical, and Production.
+The PRS has four Divisions – Open, Tactical, Production, and Gas Gun.
 All shooters must declare the Division in which they will be competing when they register for a PRS match.
 Shooters are permitted to shoot in multiple Divisions in the same season.
 Therefore your division is not pre-selected on the PRS website and must be uploaded with scores by the MD of the match.
+Shooters participating in the AG Cup Series will have their open divsion scores earned at AG Cup Qualifiers counted toward the AG Cup Series.
 If an MD makes a mistake and uploads the incorrect division, please contact the MD and request that they correct it.